Introduction to Lessor

 - Manufacturer or Vendor: The lessor either manufactures the assets that it leases or is a vendor who has an agreement with the leasing company to provide competitive rates.

-- Bank: Banks sometimes own leasing companies and extend leasing offers to its existing customers.
+- Bank: Banks sometimes own leasing companies and extend leasing offers to their existing customers.

 - Independent: These are the lessors that are purely into leasing.
 They might deal with specific industries or asset classes or may deal generally too.